tommasocarluccio/IOT_Leaf/README.md

 ## Getting started

+#### Configuration

 It is suggested to use a virtual **Python 3** environment, installing the necessary requirements:

 ``
 pip3 install -r requirements.txt
 ``

 Then, it is important to set the IP address of crucial built-in services: service catalog, MQTT broker and Grafana.
-The following command will set the configuration files according.
+The following command will set the configuration files accordingly:

 ``
 python3 conf_ip.py -sc=192.168.1.130:8080 -br=192.168.1.130:1883 -gr=192.168.1.130:3000
 ``
+#### Run the services

 Scripts have similar structure and they require to be individually launched, indicating the configuration file.
 Configuration files can be accessed and edited under: